ahusejn1/TeamApple_Big_Scale_Analytics/README.md

 There is a text box below *Write a sentence*, just write a sentence as mentioned (example : Bonjour j'ai 30 ans)

-To calculate the level of the sentence, click on *Test*.
+To calculate the level of the sentence, click on *Predict*.

 The web application will then return the level of the sentence (example: A1).